-Use and Amenities: Greenwald Park is the largest of the City parks.
+Use and Amenities: Greenwald Park is the largest of the city parks.
 Features of this park include a large playground known as the Bronson's Backyard.
 The 10,000 square foot structure was built in 2000 by the community.
-Greenwald Park also features a baseball diamond with dugouts, jungle gym, swing set, restroom building, two (2) covered picnic pavilions, and a park building.
-The park building is used by local non-profit organizations and for private events for a small fee.
+Greenwald Park also features a baseball diamond with dugouts, jungle gym, swing set, restroom building, two (2) covered picnic pavilions, two BBQ grills (2) and a park building.
+The Park building is used by local non-profit organizations and for private events for a small fee.